Privacy Policy

 Which personal data do we process for this purpose?

-For this purpose, we process your name and contact details, personal details such as your name and date of birth, contact preferences, payment information and transaction data, whether or not you opt to receive our newsletter and your correspondence with us.
+For this purpose, we process your name and contact details, personal details such as your contact preferences, payment information and transaction data, whether or not you opt to receive our newsletter and your correspondence with us.

 4.7 FOR DIRECT MARKETING PURPOSES